 With the Kongress-Saal at the German Museum bursting at the seams due to the continually increasing number of attendees, the Annual Shareholders’ Meeting was moved to Munich’s Olympiahalle in 1983, and the event has been held there ever since.
 The only exception was in 1997, when on the occasion of Siemens’ 150thanniversary the event was held in Berlin, where the company was founded.

-In the meantime, the number of people attending the Annual Shareholders’ Meeting equals the population of a small city.
-In 2015, around 7,700 shareholders participated, with some 1,000 people working behind the scenes to ensure that the event proceeded smoothly.
+The number of people attending the Annual Shareholders’ Meeting now equals the population of a small city.
+In 2016, around 7,450 shareholders participated, with some 1,000 people working behind the scenes to ensure that the event proceeded smoothly.
 Large numbers of shareholders took advantage of the opportunity to gather detailed information on topics of current interest in the foyer of Munich’s Olympiahalle.
 To mark the 200th anniversary of the company’s founder, Siemens presented a special exhibition of milestones in the life of Werner von Siemens.

 Sabine Dittler / Christoph Frank